 If you’re committed to constantly growing each of the traits in this list, then you have what it takes to be a successful tattoo artist.

-While five years ago you might have had to grind through a 2-4 year apprenticeship with no pay, today you don’t have to.
+While five years ago you might have had to grind through a 2-4 year tattoo apprenticeship with no pay, today you don’t have to.
 The Artist Accelerator Program gives you everything you need to go from complete beginner to professional tattoo artist in as little as 90 days.
-We’ve taken the lessons you learn in a traditional apprenticeship and condensed them down into bite-sized modules so you can develop the skills you need to break into the tattoo industry while still making an income.
+We’ve taken the lessons you learn in a traditional apprenticeship and condensed them down into bite-sized modules so you can develop the skills you need to break into the tattooing industry while still making an income.

 Ready to turn your passion for art into a career?